What Charges Will You Face for a Shooting Causing Death?

 While California is not a stand-your-ground state, it recognizes the “castle doctrine," which applies to your home, business, or other property.
 It means that if you use deadly force to protect property, there is no legal duty to retreat.

-California Penal Code 198.5 PC defines that you can use deadly force within your home as long as you reasonably fear the imminent danger or great bodily injury.
+California Penal Code 198.5 PC defines that you can use deadly force within your home as long as you reasonably fear imminent danger or great bodily injury.

 Of course, there are situations of self-defense occurring outside your home.
 The law also recognizes your legal right to use deadly force in self-defense, called “justifiable homicide.”
 This legal right is described under California Criminal Jury Instructions 505 and 506.